solui/solui/packages/docs/GettingStarted/README.md

 }
 ```

-Switch to the browser window and notice that the UI title has automatically been updated without a
+Switch to the browser window and notice that the Dapp title has automatically been updated without a
 page reload!
 Changes to the contract build artifacts also get picked up automatically, so you can
-compile new versions of your contracts and the UI will auto-reload them in.
+compile new versions of your contracts and the Dapp will auto-reload them in.

 If you any mistakes in your spec then solUI will display a friendly error
 pointing out the specific issue.

 Check out the [full specification documentation](../Specification) to learn about
-what else you can diisplay in your new UI.
+what else you can diisplay in your new Dapp.

 ## Publish

-Once your UI is ready you can publish it to the solUI cloud so that everyone can
+Once your Dapp is ready you can publish it to the solUI cloud so that everyone can
 use it!

 First, login: